 Discussion

 Establishing reference in real-time is a fundamental component of language learning.
-With this study, we aimed to develop and validate the first measures of young ASL learners’ real-time language comprehension skills and explore skills age, vocabulary, and hearing status.
-There are three main findings from this .
+With this study, we aimed to develop and validate the first measures of young ASL learners’ real-time language comprehension skills and to explore how language processing skills are linked to age, vocabulary, and hearing status.
+There are three main findings from this research.

-The first main finding that, like children learning spoken language (Fernald et al., 1998), young ASL learners' show measurable age-related improvement in the efficiency with which they processed language.
-Even in ASL-learning 2-year olds, to the target picture occurred rapidly, with few to the distracter.
-All of the target signs were familiar to children; yet older children identified the correct referents and were less likely to fixate the unlabeled picture.
-These developmental changes provide additional evidence that in native contexts follow a similar developmental path children learning spoken language (Lillo-Martin, 1999; Mayberry & Squires, 2006).
+The first main finding is that, like children learning spoken language (Fernald et al., 1998), young ASL learners' showed measurable age-related improvement in the efficiency with which they processed language.
+Even in ASL-learning 2-year olds, shifting from the signer to the target picture occurred rapidly, with few false alarms to the distracter.
+All of the target signs were familiar to children; yet when compared to the younger children, older children identified the correct referents more quickly and accurately and were less likely to fixate the unlabeled picture.
+These developmental changes provide additional evidence that children learning ASL in native contexts follow a similar developmental path to that of children learning spoken language (Lillo-Martin, 1999; Mayberry & Squires, 2006).
 Moreover, this is the first study to show that real-time ASL comprehension skills are linked to early linguistic development.
-Prior work on the developmental trajectories of deaf children has relied on aspects of language production, often because production is to , easier to measurecomprehension.
+Prior work on the developmental trajectories of deaf children has relied on aspects of language production, often because production is easy to observe, and thus is easier to measure than comprehension.
 However, it is a well-known phenomenon in language acquisition that comprehension tends to precede production (see Clark, 2009).
-By developing a precise measure of real-time ASL comprehension, we have provided a tool that children's language skills earlier in development.
+By developing a precise measure of real-time ASL comprehension, we have provided a tool that enables us to study the emergence of children's language skills earlier in development.

-The second result the discovery of a link between early ASL processing skills and children's productive ASL vocabularies.
+The second main result is the discovery of a link between early ASL processing skills and children's productive ASL vocabularies.
 ASL-learning children who knew more signs were also faster and more accurate in identifying the correct referent than those who were lexically less advanced.
 These results with children learning ASL are consistent with other studies with English- and Spanish- learning children, which find strong relations between efficiency in online language comprehension and other concurrent and longitudinal measures of linguistic achievement (Fernald et al., 2006, 2001; Marchman & Fernald, 2008; Zangl et al., 2005).

-The third finding that ASL show similar patterns of visual language processing.
+The third finding is that deaf and hearing children learning ASL as a first language showed similar patterns of visual language processing.
 Both groups showed similar speed of processing and spent about the same amount of time looking to the target image before looking back to the signer.
 These parallels suggest that even though hearing children can use both vision and hearing to process incoming information, this experience does not qualitatively change the time course of visual language processing, which instead appears to be linked to exposure to a visual language.

 Limitations

-This has several limitations.
-First, while sample large relative to early ASL development, it still a small sample results should be replicated in future that include more participants.
+This research has several limitations.
+First, while the sample size in this study was large relative to those in previous research on early ASL development, it was still a small sample, and the results should be replicated in future studies that include more participants.
 We have made all of our stimuli, data, and analysis code publicly available at the project page for this study, with the hope that other researchers will benefit from what we have learned in this work.